yjacquin/fast-mcp/README.md

 require 'fast_mcp'

 # Create an MCP server
-server = MCP::Server.new(name: 'my-ai-server', version: '1.0.0')
+server = FastMcp::Server.new(name: 'my-ai-server', version: '1.0.0')

-# Define a tool by inheriting from MCP::Tool
+# Define a tool by inheriting from FastMcp::Tool
-class SummarizeTool < MCP::Tool
+class SummarizeTool < FastMcp::Tool
   description "Summarize a given text"

   arguments do